-The crew cut is a simple and classic look that’s easy to style.
-Just like the adult version of the cut, the sides are cut short with longer hair left on top.
+The crew cut is a simple, classic look that’s easy to style.
+Just like the adult version of the cut, the sides are cut short, with longer hair left on top.
 If your boy has naturally thick hair, you won’t need to add any product to make it look good.
 The hair will have natural volume and get that cute tousled finish on its own.
 A crew cut is also a great option when your little one wants to have a matching haircut with his dad or big brother, as it suits all ages.

 2. Disconnected Cut

 The disconnected cut is a unique hairstyle for toddler boys.
-There’s a big contrast between the short sides and extra long top.
-As a result, it gets the best of both worlds – manageable length with a cool fringe effect.
+There’s a big contrast between the short sides and the extra long top.
+As a result, it gets the best of both worlds – a manageable length with a cool fringe effect.
 The style works well on both straight and curly hair, as well as thick and thin hair types.
-It’s ideal if you like to dress your boy in fashion-forward outfits as it’s eye-catching and on-trend.
+It’s ideal if you like to dress your boy in fashion-forward outfits, as it’s eye-catching and on-trend.

 3. Faux Hawk Cut

 Looking for an edgy cut for your toddler?
 Try the faux hawk.
 The cut has a rebellious attitude and is perfect if your child loves to be the center of attention.
 To create the look, the sides are buzzed short by the barber – rather than shaved down entirely as in an adult mohawk.
 A central section of hair is then left slightly longer, and pomade or gel is used to create the spiky faux hawk effect.
 The cut is a favorite with lots of toddler boys because it’s grown-up and cool.